genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/14_text-field.md

 ...
 ```

-That way, you can access the value of the component in your application.
+From this point, you can access the value of the component in your application.

 ## Try yourself